 Type of Sarcoma: Mesenchymal Chondrosarcoma

 In February 2016, Ken Selden was diagnosed with mesenchymal chondrosarcoma on his spine.
-He endured 9 months of chemotherapy, 5 weeks of radiation, and a major spinal surgery.
+He endured nine months of chemotherapy, five weeks of radiation, and a major spinal surgery.
 Ken currently has no evidence of disease and credits his survivorship to the support of family, friends, and the excellent care at the Mayo Clinic and Huntsman Cancer Institute.
-He and his wife, Julieann, are passionate about helping sarcoma patients, fundraising, and enjoying life with their energetic 4-year-old son.
+He and his wife, Julieann, are passionate about helping sarcoma patients, fundraising, and enjoying life with their energetic son.

 Ken selflessly recognizes the impact of his diagnosis on his entire family and views it as a family story, rather than his story alone.
-Julieann is volunteer editor for Rein in Sarcoma and writes a blog, contemplatingcancer.com, to provide support and understanding for cancer patients and families worldwide.
+Julieann is volunteer editor for the Rein in Sarcoma Newsletter and writes a blog, contemplatingcancer.com to provide support and understanding for cancer patients and families worldwide.
 They shared their thoughts about sarcoma at the 2017 Rein in Sarcoma Party in the Park.

 Julieann: When my husband was diagnosed with sarcoma, I felt hopeless and helpless.
 I was sure that Ken was going to die, and there was nothing I could do.

 Ken swore to never declare a 10 on the pain scale, because he always wanted the option to go higher.
 But after 24 hours in surgery to remove four ribs and vertebrae along with the tumor, the ICU monitors were blaring.
 His heart-rate was dangerously high, and he wasn’t breathing well.
 He could only utter one word.
 “Ten.”
 Surrounded by doctors and nurses, I watched the love of my life suffer pain that nearly killed him.
 And there was nothing I could do.